Monday morning, looking forward to the week and as you open your computer, the thought of a cyber attack is the last thing on your mind.

 Use Firewalls and Antivirus Software to Protect Devices

-Build security fences and warning systems around internet-facing applications like web servers and cloud services
+Build security fences and warning systems around internet-facing applications like web servers and cloud services.

 Be Wary of Inside Jobs

 Track insider behaviour by monitoring and logging access to sensitive data.
-Make it clear to staff just how good you are at recognizing fraudulent transactions
+Make it clear to staff how good the controls are at recognising fraudulent transactions.

-Limit Access of External Devices
+Limit Access to External Devices

 Be Careful What is Clicked and Opened

-Social attacks are an effective way to capture credentials..
+Social attacks are an effective way to capture credentials.

 Don’t Fall for Fear Tactics

 “Pop-up messages on a website that say your computer is infected and that you should call an 800 number are still fooling consumers.”

 Keep All Software up to Date